Who We Are

 WHO WE ARE AND HOW YOU HELP

 The Society for the Prevention of Cruelty to Animals (SPCA) for Monterey County is your nonprofit, independent, donor-supported humane society that has been serving the animals and people of Monterey County since 1905.
-We are not a chapter of any other SPCA or Humane Society, we are not funded by tax dollars, and we do not have a parent organization or receive any funding from places like HSUS or the ASPCA.
+We are not a chapter of any other SPCA or Humane Society and we do not have a parent organization or receive any funding from places like HSUS or the ASPCA.
 We are here for you.

 AS THE HEART OF ANIMAL RESCUE AND PROTECTION WE:

 - Operate the only open admission shelter in Monterey County.
 Our doors are open to all animals in need from dogs and cats to horses, wildlife, exotics, and more.